eclipse/jifa/site/docs/guide/configuration.md

 ## storage-pvc-name

-The PVC used in an elastic cluster.
+The name of PersistentVolumeClaim used in an elastic cluster.

 Type: String

 Default: null

+## service-account-name

+The name of ServiceAccount used in an elastic cluster.

+Type: String

+Default: null

-## worker-image
+## elastic-worker-image

 Docker image used in an elastic cluster to run `WORKER` nodes.